Hywan/mnt.io/content/articles/2026-02-23-about-memory-pressure-lock-contention-and-data-oriented-design/index.md

 +++
-title = "About memory pressure, lock contention, and data-oriented design" date = "2026-02-12" description = ""
+title = "About memory pressure, lock contention, and Data-oriented Design" date = "2026-02-23" description = "I illustrate how _Data-oriented Design_ helped to remove annoying memory pressure and lock contention in multiple sorters used in the Matrix Rust SDK.
+It has improved the execution by 98.7% (53ms to 676µs) and the throughput by 7718.5% (from 18K elem/s to 1.4M elem/s)!
+I will talk about how the different memories work, how we want to make the CPU caches happy, and how we can workaround locks when they are a performance bottleneck."
 [taxonomies]
 keywords=["rust", "performance", "lock", "memory", "data-oriented design"] [extra]